realbucksavage/robin/README.md

 Edit `robinconfig.yaml` file to your liking and then `docker-compose build && docker-compose up`.
 When running with compose, the traffic port and management port listens on 443 (HTTPS) and 8089 (HTTP) respectively.
+You can map your DNS entries to the public address of the server running Robin.
+When an HTTPs resources is accessed, Robin chooses an appropriate downstream server based on the hostname and routes to it.

 An easy to use REST API is exposed under the management interface with these functions:

 #### `GET /api/vhosts/`